Last Updated: 10/22/22 | October 22nd, 2022

 Bus travel and being out after dark anywhere is safer in a group, but in general, solo travel in Peru is no more dangerous than traveling with friends or a partner.

-Remember, too, to avoid really standing out and looking like a tourist.
+Just remember to avoid standing out and looking like a tourist.
 Don’t dress in fancy clothes, don’t wave your expensive gadgets around, and if you get lost, don’t stand there staring at a map.
-Basically, avoid sticking out like a sore thumb, and you’ll immediately reduce the chance of a petty thief deciding you’re their next victim.
+Basically, avoid sticking out like a sore thumb, and you’ll reduce the chance of a petty thief deciding you’re their next victim.

 Is it safe to travel to Peru with kids?